Ircama/sim800l-gsm-module/README.md

 ### GPRS

+#### `dns_query(apn=None, domain=None, timeout=10)`

+Perform a DNS query.

+Parameters:

+- `apn` (str): The APN string required for network context activation.
+- `domain` (str): The domain name to resolve.
+- `timeout` (int): Maximum duration in seconds to wait for responses (default: 10).

+Returns:
+- dict: On success, returns a dictionary with keys:
+          - 'domain': resolved domain name
+          - 'ips': list of resolved IP addresses
+          - 'local_ip': the device's IP address
+          - 'primary_dns': Primary DNS server used for the query
+          - 'secondary_dns': Secondary DNS server used for the query
+- `False`: On failure due to command error, timeout, or unexpected responses.
+- `None`: If the DNS query completes but no result is found (domain not resolved).

+---

 #### `http(url, data=None, apn=None, ...)`

 Run the HTTP GET method or the HTTP POST method and return retrieved data.